 The house has a magnificent history, designed by Sir William Bruce and dating back to 1685.
 It is the first, and most important, neoclassical Palladian mansion built in Scotland, considered to be Sir William Bruce’s greatest masterpiece.

-The estate now offers exclusive hire of Kinross House, or The Coach House & Spa (the converted stable block), or indeed both for those wishing to hire the full estate.
+The estate now offers exclusive hire of Kinross House, or The Coach House & Spa (the converted stables courtyard), or indeed both for those wishing to hire the full estate.

 Every imaginable comfort awaits in this exceptional setting.
 The house and gardens create a spectacular once in a lifetime backdrop for all types of special occasions.